coronalabs/corona-docs/markdown/api/library/system/getInfo.markdown

 * `amazon` &mdash; targets the Amazon app store (only returned on Android).
 * `google` &mdash; targets Google Play (only returned on Android).
 * `windows` &mdash; targets the Windows app store.
 * `none` &mdash; indicates that the app is not targeting a specific app store.
-This is always returned by the Solar2D&nbsp;Simulator.
+This is always returned by the CORONA_CORE_PRODUCT Simulator.

 ## Android